const-ae/proDA/README.md

 )
 ```

-As I have mentioned, the table contains a lot of information (359 columns!!), but we are only interested in the columns which contain the measured intensities.
+As I have mentioned, the table contains a lot of information (359 columns!!), but we are first of all interested in the columns which contain the measured intensities.

 ``` r
 # I use a regular expression (regex) to select the intensity columns